Xunius/Menotexport/README.md

 The software is tested on Linux and Windows 10 (**the win-GUI version is outdated**).
 Should also run on Mac.

+NOTE that windows user may need to manually update their sqlite3 module.

 ## Versions

-* 0.1 first release
+* 0.1: First release
-* 1.0 added GUI and Windows version
+* 1.0: Added GUI and Windows version
-* 1.1 added export of non-annotated PDFs and export to .bib.
+* 1.1: Added export of non-annotated PDFs and export to .bib.
+* 1.2: Works with subfolders.
+If a folder is chosen to process, also includes all subfolders.
+	   Replicates the 8 different highlight colors introduced in Mendeley 1.16.1 version, in the exported PDFs.

 ## Licence